 When was the last time the menu that you just handled—on land or at sea—was sanitized?
 Who knows?

 Alan and I wash our hands or use a hand sanitizer AFTER handing the menu back to the server.
+If we forget the hand sanitizer, we go to the restroom to wash our hands before dinner is served.
 We don’t mind looking like germaphobes because this healthy travel tip has kept us from getting sick on long cruises and at home.

 Germs enter the body through the mouth, nose and eyes.
-So don’t touch your face unless hands have just been washed or cleaned with a hand sanitizer.
+This means: don’t rub your eyes, pick your nose or put on lip gloss with your finger.
+Don’t touch your face unless hands have just been washed or cleaned with a hand sanitizer.
 Of course washing hands before putting anything in your mouth is a given.

 Drinking water flushes out the toxins in your body.
 And, according to Fitness Magazine, water keeps your immune system functioning properly.
 Drinking water also moisturizes mucous membranes, making it more difficult for cold or flu germs to live in your nose or lungs.